DiegoMartinezGlez/RaspberryWorkshop/audio_monitor/README.md

 - sudo apt-get update
 - sudo apt-get upgrade

-Setup mic/speaker: ...
-TODO: link ...
+Setup mic/speaker.
+How to: https://github.com/DiegoMartinezGlez/RaspberryWorkshop/tree/master/audio_setup

 ### Test mic&speakers:
 Let's test them, and if everything works fine you can avoid the "Setup" section after this one.